openmrv/MRV/Formatted/Modules_3/3_reponse_design_CEO.md

 In the Plot Design section, you can specify the type and number of plots.
 There are three other options to locate plots: randomly, gridded layout, and uploading a shapefile.

-For this exercise, follow the instructions to upload the csv.
+For this exercise, follow the instructions to upload the csv provided above.
 Then, skip the subsequent instructions to work with random, gridded, or shapefile options.
 These steps are included below for your future reference.

 Additional notes on working with user specified plot files: Using .csv and .shp files, the maximum number of plots is 50,000 and the total sample point limit is 350,000.
 You must use WGS84 EPSG:4326 format for coordinates in both .csv and .shp files.

 We must first adjust the formatting of the .csv file.
 The file you upload to specify plot centers must have these columns, in this order: LON, LAT, PLOTID.
-Here we will demonstrate the process using an existing spreadsheet file generated here on OpenMRV under process "Sample data collection".
+Here we will demonstrate the process using the same csv file provided above.
 Alternatively, you can use your own sample dataset.

 i.
-In a spreadsheet formatting software like Excel, open the stratified random sample file that can be found here for download.
+In a spreadsheet formatting software like Excel, open the stratified random sample file.

 ![](figures/stratSmplRaw.JPG)